teamforus/poc-ethereum-eventhub/README.md

 Additional data:
 - to: the receiver of the transaction;
-- amount: the amount that the receiver should send
+- amount: the amount that the receiver should send;
+- token: the identifier of the token of transaction.

 #### savedErc20Transfer